-1301 16011/40/99-IA.III dated 20° September, 2000" Sr. Conditions Compliance Status as on No. 30-09-2016 xvii The recommendations made in the Environmental Plan and Disaster Management Plan, as contained in the EIA and Risk Analysis Reports of the project, shall be effectively implemented.
+MoEF MoEF vide letter no. J-16011/30/2003-IA.III dated 21 st July 2004 Sr. Conditions Compliance Status as on No. Semental Control Contr 30-09-2016 3 To meet any emergency situation, appropriate fire - fighting system should be installed.
+Appropriate arrangements for uninterrupted power supply to the environment protection equipment and continuous water supply for the firefighting system should be made.
 Complied.
-All the recommendations are being implemented. xviii A separate Environment Management Cell with suitably qualified staff to carry out various environment related functions should be set up under the charge of a Senior Executive who will report directly to the Chief Executive of the company.
+Detail information on firefighting facility available at APSEZL is enclosed as Annexure - 7.
+4 A separate Environment Management Cell with suitably qualified staff to carry out various environment related functions should be set up under the charge of a Senior Executive who will report directly to the Chief Executive of the Company.
 Complied.
 M/s APSEZL has a well structured Environment Management Cell, staffed with qualified manpower for implementation of the Environment Management Plan.
 The Environment Management Cell is headed by Sr. Executive who directly reports to the top management.
-Environment Management Cell Organogram is attached Annexure - 9. xix The project affected people, if any, should be properly compensated and rehabilitated.
-Not applicable. xx The funds earmarked for environment protection measures should be maintained in a separate account and there should be no diversion of these funds for any other purpose.
-A year wise expenditure on environmental safeguards should be reported to this Ministry.
+Environment Management Cell Organogram is attached as Annexure - 8.
+5 The funds earmarked for environment protection measures should be maintained in a separate account and there should be no diversion of these funds for any other purpose.
+A year wise expenditure on environmental safeguards should be reported to this Ministry's Regional Office at Bhopal.
 Complied.
 Separate budget for the Environment Protection measures is earmarked every year.
 All environmental and horticulture activities are considered at group level and budget allocation is also done accordingly.
-Detail break up of budget spent during April'16 to Sept.'16 for Environment Protection measure attached as Annexure - 10. xxi Full support should be extended to the officers of this Ministry's Regional office at Bhopal and the officers of the Central and State Pollution Control Boards by the project proponents during their inspection for monitoring purposes, by furnishing full details and action plans including the action taken reports in respect of mitigative measures and other environmental protection activities.
+Detail break up of budget spent during April'16 to Sept.'16 for Environment Protection measure attached as Annexure - 9.
+6 Full support should be extended to the officers of this Ministry's Regional Office at Bhopal and the officers of the Central and State Pollution Control Board by the project proponents during their inspection for monitoring purposes, by furnishing full details and action plans including the action taken reports in respect of mitigative measures and other environmental protection activities.
 Complied.
 M/s APSEZL is always extending full support to the regulatory authorities.